m-Py/cower/README.md

 one-sided test).
 Therefore, it is often preferable to consider a comparison of dependent correlations if that is feasible.
-However, this is not always possible; it then crucial to know the power to detect a significant difference in independent correlations. `cower` is used to conduct such power analyses.
+However, this is not always possible; it then crucial to know the power to detect a hypothesized difference in independent correlations. `cower` is used to conduct such power analyses.

 ## Types of power analysis